dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 A storage provider in the system is represented by a *StorageClass* and is referenced in the claim.
 Upon receiving the claim it talks to the API of the actual storage system to provision the storage.

-The storage is represented in OpenShift as a *PersistentVolume* which can directly be used by pods to mount it.
+The provisioned storage is represented in OpenShift as a *PersistentVolume* which can directly be used by pods to mount it.

 With these basics defined we can configure our system for CNS.
 First we will set up the credentials for CNS in OpenShift.